belgianmobileid/doc/_OIDC/chapters/revoke_request.md

     </tr>
     <tr>
       <td>{% include parameter.html name="token_type_hint" req="OPTIONAL" %}</td>
       <td>A hint about the type of the token submitted for revocation.
-You MAY pass this parameter in order to help itsme® to optimize the token lookup.
+You MAY pass this parameter in order to help itsme to optimize the token lookup.
 If the server is unable to locate the token using the given hint, it MUST extend its search across all of its supported token types.
-If used, this is set to <code>access_token</code> because itsme® API don't support refresh tokens.</td>
+If used, this is set to <code>access_token</code> because itsme API don't support refresh tokens.</td>
     </tr>
   </tbody>
 </table>